Richie314/dictionary/README.md

 A read operation _`cat dev/dictionary`_ results in an output of the type:

 `<Key 1>: "Value 1"\n`
 `<Key 2>: "Value 2"\n`
 `...`
 `<Key N>: "Value N"\n`

+#Build and Install
+Note: do not install this module inside your OS's kernel, use a VM instead.
+You will need the source code of the Linux Kernel First start by cloning the repository to get the source code

+To be completed